wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.93 Blocking comments marked as spam from syndicating
 * V 1.92 Syndicating blog comments
 * V 1.91 Fixing a bug with the update call when we upgrade tables
 * V 1.90 Allowing forms to be rendered with what they represent in thrivehive and storing them locally